 - Good interpersonal skills.

-You should expect to spend about £1250 for eight weeks - this covers costs for food and accommodation, as well as local travel.
-There are no programme fees payable to Camvol.
+You should expect to spend about £1550 for eight weeks - this covers costs for food and accommodation, as well as local travel.
+This includes the £300 programme fee payable for Camvol support.

 Vaccination and other medical costs have NOT been included in estimated costs, and applicants should take this into account while planning their budgets.
 If you intend to travel for recreation and tourism, these costs will be additional, so please budget accordingly.